Ardhat/docs/index.md

 This repository is your goto resource for everything Ardhat, from pinouts to language bindings and everything in between.

 Find an error, or want to add something?
-See [this article] (/doc/contributing) on how to contribute for more info.
+See [this article](/doc/contributing) on how to contribute for more info.

 ## Helpful Hints